zkWildfire/PyShell/docs/motivation.md

 ```

 Using two different shell scripting languages also requires developers to be
 familiar with both languages.
-Even so, it's still extremely easy to
+Even so, it's extremely easy to inadvertently
-inadvertently introduce small differences in behavior, such as when using the
+introduce small differences in behavior, such as when using the `echo` command:
-`echo` command:
 ```sh title="echo.sh"
 #!/usr/bin/env bash
 echo "foo"